Β gwenduling

 July 2019

-This was a month filled with too many emotions (+ the side effects of my meds) and it was so bad I knew that it's time for me to finally live on my own.
-I don't talk much about spiritual stuff but I understood that everything that's happening is pushing me to make hard decisions that eventually led to this house.
-A blessing in disguise, that's how I like to think about it now.
+This was a month filled with too many emotions (+ the side effects of my meds for PCOS) and it was so bad I knew that it's time for me to finally live on my own.
+I am not a spiritual person but I understood that everything that's happening is pushing me to make hard decisions.
+It eventually led to this house.
+My blessing in disguise.

 At first AJ and I went looking for apartments to rent but I was turning down every single one that AJ finds because:

-• The budget I'm allowing myself to pay for rent isn't that high enough for my demands
+2. The budget I'm allowing myself to pay for rent isn't realistic for my demands

 September 2019

 As much as possible I want my house to be made by someone I know and someone I can trust.
 The anti social in me can already imagine all the gaslight and mansplaining that will be done to me if it's someone with experience that I don't know, which is why I also didn't like the idea of someone who was much older than us.
-So I decided to contact a bestie of mine, Iry of STIL Design and Construction, who is now a licensed architect.
-We used to be classmates in high school (and even grade 1) and I have this memory of being in awe (AKA jealous) of how her drawing assignments looked so good while mine has always been garbage 🤷đŸģ♀ī¸.
+We decided to contact a bestie of mine, Iry of STIL Design and Construction, who is now a licensed architect.
+We used to be classmates in high school (and also grade 1) and I have this memory of being in awe (AKA jealous) of how her drawing assignments looked so good.

 After our first meeting, I knew that we found our Architect.
 Who doesn't like the idea of your friend building your house? 😍

-It took us a few more weeks to come up with the plan we are happy with 💛.
+It took us a few more weeks to come up with the plan we are happy with πŸ’›.

 October 29 - November 5 2019